nlybe/k8snotifier/README.md

 You'll need also a Slack application with an incoming Webhook URL for the channel you'd like to receive these notifications.
 You can get more information at [https://api.slack.com/messaging/webhooks](https://api.slack.com/messaging/webhooks).

+## How to use

 ### Environment Variables

+You will have to set the env variables below

 | Variable                       | Description                                                 |
 | ------------------------------ | ----------------------------------------------------------- |